tomster/collective.hostout/README.rst

 You don't need to learn Fabric_ to use hostout but you will need to learn buildout_.
-The good news is that many buildout's and snippets already exist for building django, pylons, pyrimid, plone, zope, varnish, apache, haproxy or whichever server side technology you want to deploy.
+The good news is that many buildout's and snippets already exist for building django, pylons, pyramid, plone, zope, varnish, apache, haproxy or whichever server side technology you want to deploy.

 Users of hostout will be interested in